-One of the best—and easiest—ways you can internationalize your education at The University of Tampa is by taking one of the University’s travel courses.
+One of the best ways you can internationalize your education at The University of Tampa is by taking one of the University’s travel courses.
 Here’s how it works.
 Enroll in an on-campus course with a travel component.
 After the on-campus portion or during spring break, you and your classmates take off, all while earning UT academic credit.
 Each course’s travel component may last from seven days to four weeks and options vary slightly each year.

-Where to begin
+Where to Begin

 How to apply

 The application deadline for spring semester travel courses is Nov.
-15. Please note that once courses reach full enrollment they will be closed.
+1. Please note that once courses reach full enrollment they will be closed.
 Students must first apply online through the Spartans Abroad Program Portal.
 Please note that instructor permission is required for all travel courses.

-- Sept.
-27, 2012: Fall Education Abroad Fair
+- Mid-September: Fall Education Abroad Fair

 - Nov.
-15, 2012: Final payment due for spring break travel courses
+15: Final payment due for spring break travel courses

 - Dec.
-1, 2012: Last day for $500 deposit refund (must request in email to firstname.lastname@example.org)
+1: Last day for $500 deposit refund (must request in email to firstname.lastname@example.org)

-- Jan.
-31, 2013: Spring Education Abroad Fair
+- Late January: Spring Education Abroad Fair

 - Feb.
-1, 2013: Final payment due for spring semester, May term and summer travel courses
+1: Final payment due for spring semester, May term and summer travel courses

-- April 22-26, 2013: Mandatory pre-departure sessions
+- Early April: Mandatory pre-departure sessions

 UT Travel Course Offerings

 Please visit the Spartans Abroad Portal to view current UT Travel Course offerings.
 Fall travel courses are taught during fall semester or winter intersession.
 The travel component for these courses takes place during winter intersession.
 Spring break travel courses are taught in spring semester and the travel component takes place during spring break.
 Spring travel courses are taught in spring semester and travel soon after the semester concludes. *All program information is subject to change.

 Note: Graduating seniors may enroll in a spring travel course; however, degrees and diplomas will be delayed until the end of the semester during which the grade is submitted, usually the August degree conferral date.
 Please contact International Programs for more information about travel courses and graduation.